 Tamarindo Beach

 Tamarindo Beach is a beautiful tan sand beach that stretches about 1.5 miles (2.5 kilometers) from end to end.
 The northern part of Tamarindo beach connects to the estuary inside the Las Baulas National Park.
-The southern part of the beach reaches the peninsula separating the two communities of Tamarindo and Playa Langosta.
+The southern part of the beach reaches the peninsula separating the two communities of Playa Tamarindo and Playa Langosta.

 The most popular part of the beach is near the north in front of Witch’s Rock Surf Camp where the main surf spot of Tamarindo beach break is.